Azure/azure-openapi-validator/docs/path-for-put-operation.md

 ## Output Message

-The URI for 'put' operation must be under a subscription and resource group.
+The path for 'put' operation must be under a subscription and resource group.

 ## Description